World's top shipper says outlook for trade uncertain

 The world’s biggest shipping company, Denmark’s A

 COPENHAGEN, Denmark -- The world’s biggest shipping company, Denmark’s A.P.
-Moller-Maersk, said Wednesday that its business dropped slightly in the second quarter as the COVID-19 pandemic hurt global demand.
+Moller-Maersk, said Wednesday that its business dropped only slightly during the second quarter as the COVID-19 pandemic hurt global demand but the outlook for trade is highly uncertain.

 The Copenhagen-based group said its revenue declined by 6.5% to $9 billion compared with the same quarter last year.
-Its profit fell to $443 million from $520 million for the same period last year.
+Its profit went up to $443 million from $153 million for the same period last year.

 CEO Soeren Skou said the results were strong considering the economic conditions.
 “We are well positioned to financially and strategically come out stronger of the crisis.”